top of page

 Old foundation on summit of Mt Lafayette in the Franconia Mountain Range

-After taking in the views and taking a well deserved break, we began our trek on the Franconia Ridge Trail.
-Pictures don't do this trail justice.
-The ridge forms the backbone of the Franconia Mountain range, stringing together all of its major summits.
-The knobby peak in the background (left of center) is Mt Liberty.
-Hiking to this 4,459 foot Franconia summit wasn't in our plans for today.
+After enjoying the views and having a well-deserved rest, we started our hike on the Franconia Ridge Trail.
+Photos cannot truly capture the essence of this trail.
+The ridge acts as the backbone of the Franconia Mountain range, connecting all its major summits.
+The rounded peak visible in the background (left of center) is Mt Liberty.
+Reaching this 4,459-foot Franconia summit wasn't part of our plans for today.

 Mt Lincoln from Franconia Ridge Loop Trail